jenkoian/hacktoberfest-checker/README.md

 * Point browser to [localhost:5000](http://localhost:5000)

-Want to run the API server and the frontend in their own processes?
+Want to run the API server and the frontend in their processes?
 Use this:
 ```bash
 $ npm run start-frontend
 $ npm run start-server